 They had two children and appear to have exerted a strong influence on their lives, for Edward Frere Champney studied art in Paris, as his father had done, then co-authored two books with his mother, and finally became an architect.
 Marie Champney attended Vassar, her mother's alma mater, then became an artist, following her father's career.

 J. Wells Champney and Elizabeth Champney's lives and careers were so entwined that it is impossible to discuss one without discussing the other.
 "Champ" painted landscapes, but was better known for his portraits.
 He exhibited some of these, including a portrait of Elizabeth, at the World's Columbian Exposition in 1893.
-In addition, he illustrated many of his wife's works, beginning with her first published piece, a poem printed in the first issue of St. Nicholas (November, 1873)—a scant six months after their marriage.
-He also did some of the illustrations for many of the volumes in Elizabeth Champney's Three Vassar Girls and Witch Winnie series.
+In addition, he illustrated many of his wife's works, beginning with her first published piece, a poem printed in the first issue of St. Nicholas (November, 1873)—a scant six months after their marriage, and illustrated some of her later contributions to the periodical as well.
+He also created some of the illustrations for many of the volumes in Elizabeth Champney's Three Vassar Girls and Witch Winnie series.

 While travel and foreign lands play a recurring part in Elizabeth Champney's books, they are not the only elements which are often repeated.
 Mrs. Champney lived a life surrounded by artists, and her books echo this interest as well.
 The characters in the Witch Winnie series take art lessons, and two plan to study art seriously.
 Elizabeth Champney's individual volumes also touch on this theme: Bourbon lilies: A story of art life, All around a palette, and John Angelo at the water color exhibition all deal with art and artists.
 Indeed, of her more than forty-five books, published from 1878 through 1921, it is hard to find many which do not touch on one or both of these subjects.